Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Introduction

 The main tool of field analysis in periodic structures is propagating Bloch modes, forming a set of bands separated by frequency gaps.
 Under assumptions (i)--(ii) below, each band can be assigned a discrete \textit{topological invariant} -- Zak phase, zero or $\pi$, in 1D or an integer Chern number in 2D \cite{Haldane-Raghu-PRL08,Wang-Chong-Joannopoulos-PRL2008,Vanderbilt-Berry-phases-book2018}.
 The topological invariance is with respect to any continuous bandgap-preserving changes of geometric and material parameters of the lattice cell.
 Throughout the paper, we assume that (i) the lattice cells are mirror-symmetric (\sectref{sec:Formulation}), and (ii) losses can be neglected, so that non-Hermitian topological photonics \cite{Banerjee-Non-Hermitian2023,Yan-Gong-NonHermitian-topo-review} remains outside the scope of the paper.

-If two different periodic structures abut, there may or may not exist modes, either standing or traveling along the interface boundary and confined to that interface.
-The centerpiece of topological photonics is the bulk boundary correspondence principle (BBCP), which relates the possible presence, and number, of topologically protected interface modes in a bandgap to the discrete invariants of all Bloch bands below that gap.
-In addition to its fundamental significance, BBCP has practical applications, since topologically protected modes are of interest in communication, topological lasers, and other areas \cite{Wang-Chong-Joannopoulos-PRL2008,Wang-Chong-Joannopoulos-Nature2009,Khanikaev-Shvets-photonic-topological13, Khanikaev-Shvets-2D-topological17,Ma-Shvets-topological-waveguides15,Xue-Yang-Zhang-Valley-photonics21}.
+If two different periodic structures abut, there may or may not exist modes confined to the interface.
+The centerpiece of topological photonics is the bulk boundary correspondence principle (BBCP), which relates the possible presence of interface modes in a bandgap to the discrete invariants of Bloch bands.
+In addition to its fundamental significance, BBCP has practical applications, since topologically protected modes are of interest in communication, topological lasers, and other areas \cite{Wang-Chong-Joannopoulos-PRL2008,Wang-Chong-Joannopoulos-Nature2009, Khanikaev-Shvets-2D-topological17, Xue-Yang-Zhang-Valley-photonics21}.

-The BBCP is highly surprising in several respects.
-First, Bloch bands can be defined and calculated over a single lattice cell under Bloch-periodic boundary conditions (\sectref{sec:Formulation}); this has nothing to do with material interfaces, where the translational symmetry of an infinite lattice is broken.
+The BBCP is surprising in several respects.
+First, note that Bloch bands can be defined and calculated over a single lattice cell under Bloch-periodic boundary conditions (\sectref{sec:Formulation}); this has nothing to do with material interfaces, where the translational symmetry of an infinite lattice is broken.
 Thus, conclusions about \textit{boundary} modes are drawn after ignoring the presence of the boundary to begin with; this is puzzling.

-Even more importantly, \textit{evanescent} modes within a particular bandgap~\footnote{More precisely, within a frequency overlap of the bandgaps of the two adjacent heterostructures.} are intimately related, according to the existing theories, to the \textit{propagating} waves \textit{at all lower frequencies}.
+Furthermore, the BBCP relates \textit{evanescent} modes within a particular bandgap\footnote{More precisely, within a frequency overlap of the bandgaps of the two adjacent heterostructures.} to \textit{propagating} waves \textit{at all lower frequencies}.
 Indeed, the relevant parameter is the \textit{gap} Chern number or \textit{gap} Zak phase -- that is, the sum of Chern numbers (Zak phases) over all bands below a given gap.
-For example, the existence of \textit{evanescent} boundary modes at optical frequencies depends, in some way, on \textit{propagating} waves at radio frequencies, power frequencies, and even on the zero-frequency (static) field.
+Somehow, the existence of \textit{evanescent} boundary modes at, e.g., optical frequencies depends on \textit{propagating} waves at radio frequencies, power frequencies, and even on the static field.
 This is perplexing and needs to be understood from both mathematical and physical perspectives.